Triston Casas Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.
+- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in MLB.

-- The Rays have a 1.89 team ERA that is No. 1 among all MLB pitching staffs.
+- The Rays' 1.70 team ERA ranks first among all league pitching staffs.

-- Rays pitchers combine to allow four home runs (0.4 per game), the least in the league.
+- Rays pitchers combine to allow the fewest home runs in baseball (four total, 0.4 per game).

-- Beeks will make his first start of the season for the Rays.
+- The Rays will look to McClanahan (2-0) in his third start of the season.

-- The 29-year-old southpaw pitched in relief in his last outing this season, one of two appearances so far.
+- In his last appearance on Wednesday, the left-hander tossed six innings against the Washington Nationals, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.